Winterizing new evergreens and trees

 We love the addition of evergreens to almost any yard.
 The year-round texture, color and refuge for wildlife is something you can’t replicate with other trees.
 Plus they look great covered in fresh snow and holiday lights.

-The same winter weather and snow that makes them beautiful and picturesque can actually do damage to evergreens.
+The same winter weather and snow that contrasts nicely with our beautiful green and picturesque evergreens can actually do damage to evergreens.
 Here are some tips to protect yours, designed to guard against the drying and damaging affects of winter.

 The last two tips are included for those of you who may have experienced damage in previous years and/or added new, unestablished evergreens.